plone/Products.CMFEditions/doc/old-changelog.rst

     schematas exist.
 Numbering counting purged versions and not counting purged versions (passing True or False to ``countPurged``).
     The default numbering schema is ``countPurged=True``.
-The UI history onyl shows unpurged versions (``countPurged=False``).
+The UI history only shows unpurged versions (``countPurged=False``).
-  - If the storage is asked to retreive a removed version it may be instructed to return a substitute for the removed version.
+  - If the storage is asked to retrieve a removed version it may be instructed to return a substitute for the removed version.
 The substitution policy itself is implemented in the new purge policy tool.
 This strategy allows to keep most purge implementation